-Must be early post-docs (no more than 4 years removed from terminal doctoral degree) and have received a PhD, MD, DDS, DVM, DO, DNSc, DNR, DNP or comparable doctoral-level degree by date of appointment.
-May include: - Residents and fellows (e.g. Medical, Surgical) in a research pathway
+Awardees must have received, and been conferred, a PhD, MD, DDS, DVM, DO, DNSc, DNR, DNP or comparable doctoral-level degree by date of appointment (July 1, 2024), and be early post-docs (no more than 4 years past terminal doctoral degree).
+May include:

+- Residents and fellows (e.g. Medical, Surgical) in a research pathway